Healthy Weight Week

 - Get Quality Sleep: Quality sleep is essential for your body and mind to recover and plays an important role in maintaining a healthy weight.
 Ensuring at least 8 hours of sleep each night can even reduce one’s risk of many diseases.

 - Take Small Steps: Whatever your goals may be in terms of achieving and/or maintaining a healthy weight, remember to take things slow.
-When you set small, achievable goals overtime, you are more likely to continue on your healthy lifestyle path.
+When you set small, achievable goals overtime, you are more likely to continue your healthy lifestyle.

 - Be Kind to Yourself: Many people begin extreme dieting as a result of negative self-images.
 Work on changing your self-image and practice positive and compassionate self-talk.
 You will be surprised just how much this impacts your desire to live a healthy lifestyle!